Textualize/textual/docs/tutorial.md

 The `on_button_pressed` method is an *event handler*.
 Event handlers are methods called by Textual in response to an *event* such as a key press, mouse click, etc.
 Event handlers begin with `on_` followed by the name of the event they will handle.
 Hence `on_button_pressed` will handle the button pressed event.

+See the guide on [message handlers](./guide/events.md#message-handlers) for the details on how to write event handlers.

 If you run `stopwatch04.py` now you will be able to toggle between the two states by clicking the first button: